ghostNotFounded/ghostNotFounded/README.md

 **`Digital Craftsman (Developer/Photographer)`**

 <span align="center" style="font-family: Roboto">
   hey there 👋🏼 welcome to my github!!!
 I'm a Robotics Enthusiast and Frontend developer (and part-time designer :] ).
-Thanks ig.
+I enjoy problem solving a little bit of maths a litle bit of physics and overall engineering.
+Exploring AIML and photography ryt now.
 </span>

 <p align="center">